The Galaxy-Halo Connection

 Halo Properties from Observable Measures of Environment: I. Halo and Subhalo Masses: Bowden et al. 2023

-Finding environmental measures sensitive to halo properties using neural networks (Talk at KITP)
+Finding environmental measures sensitive to halo properties using neural networks (Talk at KITP, Talk at CCA/IAP)